fizaayesha/face-recognition/README.md

 # Face Recognition-Based Banking System
+This project is an enhancement of one of my full stack project
 ## Overview
 This project is a highly secure banking system that utilizes face recognition technology instead of traditional passwords for authentication.
 The system ensures that physical appearance of user is needed.
 Similarly, if a user has already registered but tries to log in using a photo instead of their real face, the system will detect it as a fake face and deny access